physcodestyle/official-website/src/content/news/2018-10-30-season-tickets-trampoline.en.md

 type: 'news'
 aim: 'all'
-title: 'Issuance of tickets to the trampoline center' 'description: 'on November 1, Thursday, in the Assembly hall of the main building will be given certificates to visit the trampoline...'
+title: 'Issuance of tickets to the trampoline center'
+description: 'on November 1, Thursday, in the Assembly hall of the main building will be given certificates to visit the trampoline...'
-'images:
+images:
   - src: '/images/season-tickets-trampoline.jpg'
     alt: 'Issuance of tickets to the trampoline center'
     type: 'image'